klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 IAM is a service that allows you to assign access and privilege to users.
 Can be used for auditing as well.

 Authentication and authorization.
-Can give a new user programatic access (access key) or as password.
+Can give a new user programmatic access (access key) or as password.
 You can also add users to a specific Group.
 Gives all users in group specific permissions.
 AWS has many managed policies.

-When you login with an IAM user you see the username at the top right of the console.
+When you log in with an IAM user you see the username at the top right of the console.

 Least privilege: be careful how and when you share resources.
 Share only what is needed.

 IAM principals: anything that can manipulate a resource.
-Have no acceess by default - need to define everything.
+Have no access by default - need to define everything.
 IAM user ≠ account.

 You grant access with policies.
 Policy’s job is to control behavior of IAM identities.
 Defines one or more action.
 There are hundreds or preset policies.
-You can also create your own (only once you are well verse with the statement model)
+You can also create your own (only once you are well versed with the statement model)

 Any action that is not explicitly allowed will be denied.
 If there is a conflict with two policies (allow/deny), then the denied policy will take effect.
 Deny always wins.